 The Unitary Patent and the Unified Patent Court

 These are two closely related developments which significantly change the European Patent System.
 This guide is intended to give you an understanding of the principles behind these changes and their practical consequences.

-When are European Patents changing?
+When did European Patents change?